-It’s time to slow down and develop a world class execution plan for next year.
+It’s time to slow down and develop a world-class team execution plan for next year.
 When we don’t slow down to plan our execution, our teams don't end up being focused on the right things, leading to mistakes and rework, and ultimately smacking our profit with a 2-by-4!
 How strong is your execution this year?
 I get asked every year how to do team planning, and I am sharing some of my insider tips with you.

 I ask these questions to check if you had a good and strong plan this year: